jonathangriffiths/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a computational scientist motivated by solving challenging problems, whose solutions positively impact human health.
+I am a computational scientist motivated by solving challenging problems to positively impact human health.
 I have extensive experience across biology, genomics, statistics, and machine learning domains, both in academic and commercial settings.

 Currently, I am working at Altos Labs in the BioML team, working across genetics, -omics, and machine learning/AI to build powerful models of how the genome functions.